granthouston44/BetaSoft_Front_End_Task/README.md

 ## Known Issues

-The search filter doesn't quite work as expected.
-It will not load results that don't match the filter, however the pagination doesn't work to show the filtered results on the current page.

-If you search 'samantha' - then click on page 6 you will see the results.
-Evey other post will be in a permanent state of "loading"
+The search bar default value doesn't disappear when a user begins to type.
+There seems to be an issue that appears every now and then where the data isn't getting rendered fast enough causing the page to crash.
+It is rare and difficult to replicate, but something to be aware of in future refactoring/optimizations.

 ## Future iterations

 CSS improvements - make the site more interesting and pleasing to the eye.
+Make the styling more consistent

-Filters - filter posts by user, filter by comment popularity etc Improve and complete filter by user function
+Filters - filter by comment popularity, radio button filters/sorts etc Improve search filter to have predictions

 Read up on react hooks and see if they can be of any use for the project

 ## Refactoring

 I'd like to look into PropTypes to help improve readability and provide type safety.